hmzi67/lifeline-frontend/README.md

 # Lifeline Frontend

 A modern React application built with TypeScript, Vite, and TailwindCSS.
+Live preview is available at (here)[https://lifeline-front.netlify.app/]

 ## Project Structure